 It really does!
-I had read a few articles about ACV (that’s another abbreviation to learn) and how great it is at cleansing your hair of product buildup, reducing frizz (not a massive problem when you have less than an inch of hair) and adding shine.
+I had read a few articles about ACV (another abbreviation to learn).
+I read about how great it is at cleansing your hair of product buildup.
+Also in reducing frizz (not a massive problem when you’ve less than an inch of hair) and adding shine.
 Some even use this exclusively to wash their hair when they feel the buildup is too much.
-I was excited to try it and add to my regimen.
+There was excitement to try it and add to my regimen.
 Then I opened the bottle and was horrified that anyone expected me to put that in my hair.
 “The smell goes away,” they say.
 “It doesn’t smell that bad,” they say.
 “Have you actually used this in your hair?”
 I say.

 There are a lot of different dilutions talked about all over the internet and

 I was being super lazy and couldn’t be bothered to check Google I wasn’t sure which one to go with, so I guessed my own concoction and it turns out I do not know what I am talking about…yet.

 As you can see from the photo I used the top of a bubble bath bottle to measure because I couldn’t find my measuring spoons.
 I used 3 parts water to 1 part ACV.
 That wasn’t a problem.
 In fact it gave me a nice small amount that is just enough for my TWA (teeny weeny afro).
 I put it in one of my many spray bottles.
 Co-washed my hair.
 Then sprayed all of the mixture onto my head.
 I also added a little Tea Tree Oil.
 There was a worry about the vinegar irritating my scalp.
 I had this horrible image of my scalp burning.
 You know like it does when you use a relaxer after scratching your head.